ariaes/ariaes/README.md

 - 👋 Hi, I’m @ariaes
 - 👀 I’m interested in ...
 Test automation and Agile Processes
-- 🌱 I’m currently learning ...
-Cypress
+- 🌱 I Know a little bit about Cypress and I’m currently learning ...
+Playwright
 - 💞️ I’m looking to collaborate on ...
 Testing projects
 - 📫 How to reach me ... noelrodriguezarias@gmail.com